Rajshree007/The-Ultimate-Tic-Tac-Toe-/README.md

 Ultimate Tic Tac Toe (also called Super Tic Tac Toe or Meta Tic Tac Toe) is a strategic, multi-level version of the classic game.
 It uses a 3×3 grid of 3×3 mini Tic Tac Toe boards — so 9 mini boards, forming a big 3×3 grid.

 🎮 Objective:
-Just like regular Tic Tac Toe, your goal is to get 3 in a row — but on the large grid, not just one mini board.
+Just like regular Tic Tac Toe, your goal is to get 3 in a row — but onz the large grid, not just one mini board.

 🧱 Board Layout:
 The full board is made of 9 mini boards.